kristin-vrona/Kristin-Vrona-Portfolio/index.md

 My name is Kristin Vrona.
 I recently earned my Ph.D. in Economics from Northern Illinois University, where I also completed my M.A. in Economics.
 I specialize in labor economics and applied econometrics, with a research focus that integrates health economics and public policy analysis.

-**I am currently on the job market and open to interview opportunities and willing to discuss relocation.**
+**I am currently on the job market and open to interviews.
+I am also willing to discuss relocation.**

 ### Field Background